Deportation Defense: The Battle To Distinguish Major And Minor Criminal Convictions

 One, Congress stripped away a provision allowing lawful permanent residents to show proof of rehabilitation.
 This rule was based on a belief that no one is morally perfect.
 Second chances were possible.
 Not any longer.

 Two, Congress tightened the noose on particular offenses.
-Various crimes were turned into aggravated felonies.
+Various crimes, some minor and non-violent, were turned into aggravated felonies.
 Aggravated felonies, in essence, is a code word for automatic deportations.

 As a result, deportation defense involving immigrants with criminal records has become more difficult over the past 10 years.
-In many cases, successful fights requires filing immigration appeals.
+Quite often, the only route to a successful fight requires filing multiple immigration appeals.

 In one case, Padilla v.
 Kentucky, Justice Stevens noted, “The drastic measure of deportation or removal is now virtually inevitable for a vast number of noncitizens convicted of crimes.”
 The Court ruled that given this situation, before immigrants plead guilty, criminal defense attorneys need to inform them about the high risk of deportation.

 Within the next few weeks, the Supreme Court will make a decision in the second case.
-This decision will have a major impact on the cases of many, many immigrants.
+This decision may also have a major impact on the cases of many, many immigrants.

 “Many of these persons facing deportation have lived in this country for years, for many — virtually their entire lives.
 They have substantial ties to the community.
 Deportation for them is often more severe than any prison term.”